Ula-Nawrot/Travel-App/README.md

 ![Page3](https://github.com/Ula-Nawrot/Travel-App/blob/8f2ea15a985abbb897d9ca9a60dfd42ae55194dd/images%20for%20ReadMe/Mockup/Page%203.jpg)

 ![Page4](https://github.com/Ula-Nawrot/Travel-App/blob/8f2ea15a985abbb897d9ca9a60dfd42ae55194dd/images%20for%20ReadMe/Mockup/Page%204.jpg)

+## Future improvment
+1. I would program the ability to change the departure and arrival dates with immediate price conversion and the ability to change the number of people →
+ - I have already started changing the code in the inputDates method in the View class to handle fields on two pages, this is what I used the forEach method to do.
+ - The function I started to change the date on the second page is called "updatePriceOfHotel".
+It is commented out and not deleted in case I want to finish this idea.

+Translated with www.DeepL.com/Translator (free version)

 ## Resources
 * To create this project, I used the knowledge I gained during studies at the Wrocław School of Banking, specialization: Front-end developer.